BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 The API controls collection data access using a token that is generated when a user authenticates.
 The token has a limited life span (currently 20 days), so the client application should require user authentication for each new session.
-Authentication is based on [NatureCounts login](https://www.birdscanada.org/birdmon/default/register.jsp).
-Registration is free.

 A user may hold multiple valid tokens at a time, allowing them to work from more than one session (or device) at once.

-This entrypoint requires a login username and password, and if valid, returns a JSON object carrying a token with a 20 day validity period.
-The client application can then present this token as user credentials in the data access entry points, where required / desired.
+This entrypoint requires a login username and password, and if valid, returns a JSON object carrying a token with a 20 day validity period, as well as the current api_version designation (String).
+The client application can then present the token as user credentials in the data access entry points, where applicable.

 Required parameter: **username** - the account username